microsoft/live-share/docs/extensions.md

 ## Extensibility API

-In addition to the core goals outlined in the beginning of this document, Live Share also wants to enable extension authors to enhance the default experience in the following ways:
+In addition to the core goals outlined in the beginning of this document, Live Share also wants to enable extension authors to enhance the default sharing experience in the following ways:

-1. Be able to contribute to the core collaborative feature set (e.g. automatically sharing a started server)
+1. Contributing to the core collaborative feature set, based on behavior that only the extension would know about

-2. Be able to make their own custom experiences collaborative (e.g. syncing bookmarks between participants).
+2. Enhancing their own experiences to be collaborative (e.g. syncing bookmarks between participants), by synchronizing any custom state and UI interactions

-This will require some form of API/SDK, which extensions can use to determine if/when the end-user is within a Live Share session, and if so, light up additional capabilities and state syncronization.
+This will require some form of API/SDK, which extensions can use to determine if/when the end-user is within a Live Share session, and if so, light up additional capabilities.
+The following represents a high-level overview of some of the extension points we've identified, and look forward to getting further feedback on:

+1. Sharing a server that an extension was responsible for starting, and then optionally specifying whether a browser should be launched on the guest's machine as well (e.g. a debug adapter that launched a web server).
+This isn't something that

+1. Updating a participant's location (outside of just editors), as well as allowing other participant's to jump to/pin to them as they move into custom extension UI (e.g. a participant is navigating a MongoDB database using the [Azure Cosmos DB](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb) extension).